A Potato Salad Recipe?

 Seriously?
 What’s the big deal about potato salad?
 And why even dignify such a mundane dish with a formal recipe?
 Why can’t we just, ummm, dice some potatoes, slather them with mayo, throw in some seasonings and chopped onions, and bingo, we got potato salad?

-Nonono, my potato salad is much more delicious, and much more substantial than that, and with a little accessorizing, can amount to a whole wonderful main course.
+Nonono, my potato salad is much more delicious, and much more substantial than that!
+And with a little accessorizing, it can amount to a whole wonderful main course.
 Scroll down!
-No more dissing potato salad, you hear?
 You’ll never go wrong with the classics!